AtlasICL/atlas_docs/src/git.md

 To upload any local changes to GitHub, first commit, then `git push`.

 ### Creating a pull request (PR)
 A pull request is a request to merge changes you made to a different branch or repo.
-Put more simply, it is a request to push changes you made locally to the "main" branch.
+Put more simply, it is a request to push changes you made on one branch to another branch.
+The changes will be reviewed, and may (or may not) be merged.
 In order to create a pull request on GitHub, follow these steps:
 1. Fork the repository you wish to make changes to.
 This will create a "copy" (fork) of that repository, owned by you.
 2. Clone the fork you just created, using `git clone {your_forked_repo_url}`.